 Heavy Equipment, Truck and Diesel Technician Freshman Equipment List

 As a student in a diesel tech course, you have to provide your own tools.
 Instructors prepare a pretty big list of must-have truck tools you’ll need to collect before classes begin.
 A sample list of equipment diesel tech freshmen must have includes:

 - 1/4-inch square drive socket set, including 6-point sockets, deep and shallow sockets, a reversible ratchet and extensions

 - 3/8-inch square drive socket set, including the same accessories listed above as well as a universal joint

 - 1/2-inch square drive socket set, including the accessories listed above plus a flex handle

 - brakes and suspension tools, i.e., a narrow brake spoon, torque wrenches, spring tools, flare kits, a tire gauge, and a narrow brake spoon

 - welding and preventive maintenance tools, such as files, a welding kit, spark lighter, and torch tip cleaner

-- fuel and electrical systems tools including spark plug sockets, round feeler gauges, jumper wire, electrical tape, and resin solder
+- fuel and electrical systems tools including spark plug sockets (when you are not working on diesel), round feeler gauges, jumper wire, electrical tape, and resin solder